BOI FAQs: Answers for Reporting LLCs and More

 Congress has passed this new requirement as part of the CTA, tasking FinCEN with gathering and storing BOI Reports.
 FinCEN will then be able to use this information to investigate financial crimes, like money laundering, terrorism, trafficking, and more.

-Every business needs to include information about the company and its beneficial owners.
-If you formed your business on or after January 1, 2024, you’ll also need to include information about your company applicant(s).
+If you are required to file your BOI Report, you will need to include information about the company and its non-U.S. citizen beneficial owners.
+If you registered your business in the U.S. on or after January 1, 2024, you’ll also need to include information about your company applicant(s).

 Business information: